SUSE/ha-sap-terraform-deployments/doc/sap_passwords.md

 ## SAP HANA

   The password for SAP HANA supports password lengths between 8 up to 64 characters.
+  We enforce 10 to 14 characters to be compatible with the Netweaver and S/4HANA deployments, though.
   It can be composed of lowercase letters (`a-z`), uppercase letters (`A-Z`) and numerical digits (`0-9`).
 All other characters are considered as special character.
   The default configuration requires passwords to contain at least one uppercase letter,